BennySlash/SiteChecker/README.md

 4. type "node filename.js" and watch the terminal for online status

-Note: eventually this will be integrated with a third-party to provide text or email notifications
+Note: eventually this will be integrated with a third-party to provide text or email notifications when a website changes online status